justifiedcode/hexagonal-architecture-pattern/README.md

 ## Overview

 This repository demonstrates how to structure a .NET application using hexagonal architecture pattern.
-The code shows clean separation between business logic and external concerns like databases, APIs, and third-party services.
+The code shows clean separation between business logic and external concerns like databases, external APIs, and notification services.

 <img width="1864" height="1545" alt="5 example_product_image" src="https://github.com/user-attachments/assets/421a35fd-e166-43d8-a2bd-298b44afe66b" />